-- Specially for the agriculture sector, we launched an API for accumulated temperature data and an API for accumulated precipitation data.
+- Specially for the agriculture sector, we launched an API for accumulated temperature data and another for accumulated precipitation data.

-Throughout the entire year, we worked constantly on our history weather API.
-For this year, the amount of data supplied and speed to process that data increased significantly.
+- Throughout the entire year, we worked constantly on our history weather API.
+During the year, the amount of data supplied and the speed of processing that data increased significantly.
 Also, we made it possible to quickly upload data in a format that doesn’t require additional processing and can be understood by any user.

-We recently presented you with Query Builder, our new interface for the Vane platform.
-Now you can use this simple tool to create your own map in just a few seconds, and with just one click receive a completed link for display on your site or app using a web map library like Leaflet, Open Layer, Mapbox and Google Map.
+We recently presented you with Query Builder, our new interface for the VANE platform.
+Now you can use this simple tool to create your own map in just a few seconds, and with just one click receive a completed link for display on your site or app using a web map library like Leaflet, Open Layer, Mapbox and Google Maps.